No topics were found.

 The huts and bivvies were built by the New Zealand Forest Service from the 1950's through to the 70's, initially for animal control purposes, then later with recreation also in mind.
 DOC took over Crown high-country management in the mid 80's, but under a far more stringent funding regime.
 There followed two decades of minimal or zero maintenance for many of the huts and tracks.
 A significant lump of one-off Government funding in 2003 allowed for considerable deferred maintenance to take place.
 Unfortunately, by then, many of the huts were very run-down, and access tracks had overgrown or vanished.
 DOC undertook a review of high-country resources around the same time, and some of the more dilapidated and/ or seldom used huts and bridges were designated for removal.

 DOC administers around 140 huts and bivs in Westland from the Buller to the Haast River.
 Around 80 of these are, "fully maintain.
 The rest are, "minimally maintain," or "maintain by community."
-The Permolat group has maintain by community agreements with DOC for a hut and one bivouac, both originally designated for removal, with proposals pending for two more bivs.
-The structures profiled on this site are mostly in the "minimal maintenance" category, and as such at-risk over the long-term from delapidation and removal.
+The Permolat group has maintain by community agreements with DOC for a number of huts and bivouacs, and is undertaking regular track maintenance on previously unmaintained tracks.
+The huts on this site are mostly "minimal maintenance," and as such are still at-risk from gradual dilapidation.

 On the Remote Huts Westland Website